 Signing EIP-7702 authorizations

 Privy provides methods to sign EIP-7702 authorizations using the user’s embedded wallet.
 This authorization is a cryptographic signature that allows an EOA to set its code to that of a smart contract, enabling the EOA to behave like a smart account.
+Learn more about signing EIP-7702 authorizations in our dedicated guide.
+Learn more about using the signed authorization in the integration guides below!Detect current 7702 authorization state and implementation address

 0. Install dependencies

-In your app’s repository, install the required dependencies from Privy, Alchemy, and viem
+In your app’s repository, install the required dependencies from Privy, Alchemy, andviem

 viem